 This public flogging came totally unexpected to Flaubert and, in panic, devastated and bewildered he called in the help of his friends.
 Neither Ernest Renan nor the Master of Masters, Victor Hugo himself, could turn the tide and the book.
 After being ripped apart in that initial sanguine frenzy, it was soon dumped and discarded.

 Written in the form of a play script, Flaubert’s “Temptation” describes one turbulent night in the life of the 4th century anchorite Anthony the Great better known as Saint Anthony (c.
 251–356).
 Anthony has withdrawn from secular society and lives alone in the Desert Mountains of the Egyptian Thebaid.
 He survives on coarse bread and water, shelters in a primitive hut, spent his days in contemplative prayer to his one and only Christian God.

-Real and mythical details of the life of the real Anthony the Great, the celebrated Christian Saint, are known thanks to the hagiography written by his contemporary Athanasius of Alexandria.
+Real and mythical details of the life of the celebrated Christian Saint are known thanks to the hagiography written by his contemporary Athanasius of Alexandria.
 The life, ordeals and temptations of Saint Anthony, who was the first ascetic going into the wilderness, were a major source of inspiration for many artists since the Middle-ages, because it allowed them to unleash their creative fantasy and transgress the borders of the accepted religious topics.
 From Hieronymus Bosch, through Grunewald and Schöngauer, until the drumstick-legged Elephants of Salvador Dali, Antony has been depicted battling off armies of horrors and resisting timeless temptations of all sorts.